Links on Android Authority may earn us a commission. Learn more.

 Check out our full review to learn more about the Amazon Fire HD 8 Plus.

-Amazon Fire HD 8: The kindest on your wallet
+Amazon Fire 7: The kindest on your wallet

-The Amazon Fire HD 8 is basically the same tablet we discussed above, minus a few things.
-Namely, 2GB of RAM instead of 3GB and wireless charging is out the window.
-Amazon tapped the same MediaTek MT8168 processor and the same 8-inch HD display, but at least it kept the stereo speakers, too.
+The Amazon Fire 7 is similar to the tablet we discussed above, minus a few things.
+For starters, it has a smaller 7-inch screen with a 1024 x 600 resolution.
+It also has 2GB of RAM instead of 3GB, and wireless charging is out the window.
+Amazon tapped a quad-core 2.0 GHz processor.

 - Lowest price around